following review, the black

 In my view, this does not succeed.

-But it might still be useful to know something about the chemical in
+But it is useful to know something about the chemical in

 And our choices are often conditioned by complex social factors.

-I even believe we have freedom to choose against what we have
+I even believe we have freedom to choose against our conditioning.

 acknowledges that her three factors